Grandma’s Cozy Farmhouse is the epitome of hospitality and conviviality that defines a perfect Airbnb stay in a small town in Idaho.

 With this newly-rediscovered way of traveling came a slightly surprising urge for staying at unique Airbnb rather than hotels.
 Under the word “unique”, I really mean peculiar places.
 From a modern flat in downtown Los Angeles to a camper van on the outskirts of Joshua Tree National Park, an Airbnb stay can be an adventure on its own.

 In the small town of Pinehurst, Idaho, such a memorable experience awaited us at Grandma’s Cozy Farmhouse.
 Decorated just like your grandma’s house, this Airbnb takes you back in time and reminds you of your own childhood.
 And even though I never met Gloria, the grandma behind this cozy farmhouse, in person, she evoked pleasant memories of my own granny.

 Nestled in the small town of Pinehurst in the Silver Valley, Idaho, Grandma’s Cozy Farmhouse feels a world away from the hustle and bustle of the city.
 Yet it’s only a stone’s throw away from a local shopping center.
 Kellogg, a slightly bigger city with some interesting landmarks, is only 6.5 miles away.

 The farmhouse behind a gate with a moose on it is located on Old Farm Road.
-This remote area is a bit of a challenge to get to.
-Foreseeing that, Gloria sends a text message with detailed instructions on how to reach the farmhouse.
+This remote area was a bit of a challenge to get to.
+Foreseeing that, Gloria sent us a text message with detailed instructions on how to reach the farmhouse.

 Once you enter through the gate, which the Airbnb’s owners keep open for their guests, take the first drive to the left.
 Grandma’s Cozy Farmhouse is the first house on the left.